irisraine/guild-manager-bot/README.md

 ## Extensions

 The bot can obtain additional functionality via using extensions located in the `cogs` folder.
-To activate or deactivate them use the command `&toggle_extensions`.
+Extensions are loading automatically at startup.
-Currently, the bot includes single extension that give you an ability to post messages through the bot to a general discussion channel, with its ID specified in the environment variables.
-To call the menu for sending messages, use the `&say` command.
+Also, you can manually load or unload specific extensions use `&toggle_extension <extension_name>` command.

 ## Limitations